anotherAsad/AdvancedComputerSystems/Project4/readme.md

 keywords: `N-ary tree`, `prefix`, `prototyping and analysis`, `Delta encoding`, `Huffman coding`

 Considering that our target is to compress a low-cardinality column, with lots of elements that are either repeated or share a common prefix, a **tree-like** structure seems a natural choice.
-As opposed to hashes, trees have the added advantage of eleminating repetitions due to common prefix, and enabling natural prefix scans.<br>
+As opposed to hashes, trees have the added advantage of eliminating repetitions due to common prefix, and enabling natural prefix scans.<br>

 For simplicity, we have used a data-structure that extends an N-ary tree.
-This datastructure can be used for encoding, element search, prefix scan, and can be modularly extended to enable writing of the compressed column to disk, or a separate data structure.<br>
+This data-structure can be used for encoding, element search, prefix scan, and can be modularly extended to enable writing of the compressed column to disk, or a separate data structure.<br>

 <h3>Data Representation in the N-ary Tree</h3>

 In our data structure, every word is stored character-wise in the tree nodes.
 Every node in the tree stores a character, and has a set of pointers pointing to the next character of the word.<br>
 If the node is terminal (i.e., represents the last character in a string), it also stores a dynamic list of indices where the string appears in the uncompressed column.
 This way, repeating words are only represented once (with their different indices stored in a leaf node representing the last character).
 Words with common prefixes diverge at the first different character, and hence are also represented with as little repetition as possible.

 To illustrate, words "carmen" and "carpet" would be represented with 9 nodes in total, with the common prefix "car" saved only once.
-The node representing "r" would have two pointers - to "m" and "p" - for the non-simmilar parts of the words.
+The node representing "r" would have two pointers - to "m" and "p" - for the non-similar parts of the words.

 This type of representation is especially amicable to the operation of prefix search, as will be seen later.